erfanasgari21/Markov_Matrices_Business_Cycle/README.md

 2. **Deflation:**

-   After finding an eigenpair, deflate the matrix $ A $ to remove the effect of the found eigenpair and repeat the process on the reduced matrix.
-This technique involves subtracting the outer product of the found eigenvector from $ A $ and solving the reduced system.
+   After finding an eigenpair, deflate the matrix $A$ to remove the effect of the found eigenpair and repeat the process on the reduced matrix.
+This technique involves subtracting the outer product of the found eigenvector from $A$ and solving the reduced system.

 ```python
 import numpy as np